spiral/docs/database/query-builders.md

 WHERE `id` = DAYOFYEAR('2015-09-12')
 ```

-If you wish to compare complex value to user parameter replace where column with expression:
+If you wish to compare complex value to user parameter, replace where the column with the expression:

 ```php
 use Spiral\Database\Injection\Expression;